venkataravuri/247.ai-assignment/README.md

 2. Search Knowledge Bases human-agent answers for similar problems/issues.
 3. LLM Fine-tuning & Soft Prompting

-### :green_book: Machine-readble Knowledge Bases
+### :green_book: Machine-readable Knowledge Bases

-A knowledge base (KB) is a self-service customer service library that includes information about a product, service, answers to FAQs, company procedcures and polocies and more.
-Unlike human-readable KB articles, machine-readable knowledge bases store data that can easily intrepeted & used by ML models & systems.
+A knowledge base (KB) is a self-service customer service library that includes information about a product, service, answers to FAQs, company procedures and policies and more.
+Unlike human-readable KB articles, machine-readable knowledge bases store data that can easily interpreted & used by ML models & systems.

 These Knowledge Bases (KB) are created using _past customer & human-agent conversations (voice segments)_.

-Below diagram depicts, high-level tasks involved in converting call voice segments into transcripts and organize them to be used later infromation source during ML model training phase,
+Below diagram depicts, high-level tasks involved in converting call voice segments into transcripts and organize them to be used later information source during ML model training phase,

 <table style="width: 100%;">
   <tr>